Givati Parking Lot dig: Location

+History of the excavations

+In the 1990s the El'ad Association began planning to build in the area of the City of David and purchasing land.
+The construction was initially opposed by the Israel Antiquities Authority to protect historical sites.
+El'ad continued to purchased land in the area and were given control over the Jerusalem Walls National Park; they proposed various construction projects on the site of the parking lot, and the proposal to establish a multi-storey visitor centre was approved by the IAA.
+Rescue excavations would need to be carried out in advance of planned construction to record any archaeological remains and the IAA stipulated that "archaeological finds will be integrated into the building".

+El'ad "[pursues] an ideology of strengthening the Jewish hold in Palestinian neighborhoods in East Jerusalem", and the excavations at the parking lot have contributed to that aim.
+The parking lot was divided into four parks that would be totally excavated one after the other, and excavations on the site began in 2007.
+Among the 2007 discoveries is an ancient building believed to have been the palace of Queen Helena of Adiabene.

-In 2008 archaeologists uncovered a hoard of 264 gold coins minted at the beginning of the reign of Byzantine emperor Heraclius, between the years 610-613 CE, thus just before the Persian conquest of Jerusalem.
+In 2008 medieval burials were found and removed by the developer and not recorded by the IAA.
+The same year, archaeologists uncovered a hoard of 264 gold coins minted at the beginning of the reign of Byzantine emperor Heraclius, between the years 610–613 CE, thus just before the Persian conquest of Jerusalem.

-In 2010, the dig produced a small, Roman-era cameo of Cupid.
-It is made from onyx.
+Residents of Silwan and non-governmental organization Peace Now objected to the proposed construction and petitioned to stop the work, though were ultimately unsuccessful.
+In 2010, the dig discovered a small, Roman-era cameo of Cupid made from onyx.
 The cupid is in a "striking" blue on a dark brown ground, he has wings and curly hair.
 The round cameo would have been an insert in a piece of jewelry.
-Cupid’s left hand rests on an overturned torch, symbolizing death, so it was probably a mourning piece.
+Cupid's left hand rests on an overturned torch, symbolizing death, so it was probably a mourning piece.

 In November 2015, discovery of a tower and glacis identified as belonging to the Seleucid fortress known as the Acra was announced.
 According to archaeologists Doron Ben-Ami, Yana Tchekhanovets and Salome Dan Goor they had unearthed a complex of rooms and fortified walls they identified as the Acra.
 Finds include fortification walls, a watchtower measuring 4 by 20 meters, and a glacis.
 Bronze arrowheads, lead sling-stones and ballista stones were unearthed at the site, stamped with a trident characteristic to the reign of Antiochus IV Epiphanes.
 These are indicative of the military nature of the site and the efforts to take it.
-The finds also included were coins from the reigns of Antiochus Epiphanes through Antiochus VII Sidetes, as well as a multitude of stamped Rhodian amphora handles.
+The finds included coins from the reigns of Antiochus Epiphanes through Antiochus VII Sidetes, as well as a multitude of stamped Rhodian amphora handles.